lingtalfi/BabyYaml/personal/mydoc/pages/node-info-parser.md

     - mapping
     - multi

-- originalValue: string, the original value as written in the babyYaml file (or string)
+- value: string, the original value as written in the babyYaml array (or string), but without the comment
-- value: string, the interpreted value
+- realValue: mixed, the interpreted value

 - comments: array of [commentItems](#commentitem)